Battersea Park rail crash: Sequence of events

 The signalman at Pouparts Junction (T. P. G. Hillman) then offered the Coulsdon train forward.
-He should not have done this until he had received the "Train out of Section" bell signal for the London Bridge train, which Childs denied strongly that he had sent.
+He should not have done this until he had received the "Train out of Section" bell signal for the London Bridge train, which Childs denied that he had sent.
 The enquiry made no definite ruling on this point – it was possible that Hillman had mistaken another bell signal relating to a down train for the "Train out of Section" signal.
 However, Childs' fifth and fatal mistake then occurred.
 He pressed the plunger to accept the Coulsdon train, and, as the enquiry ruled, sent the acceptance bell signal to Hillman.
 Hillman cleared his signals, and the Coulsdon train entered the occupied section at approximately 40 mph.

 The driver of the Coulsdon train initially thought that the London Bridge train was on another line, and only realised there was a conflict a few seconds before the accident.
 He made an emergency brake application, but the speed was not significantly reduced.
 The leading car of the Coulsdon train overrode the rear car of the London Bridge train, completely destroying the wooden bodywork of all but one of its compartments.
 Nine of the ten fatalities occurred in this car.
 The leading car of the Coulsdon train also suffered considerable damage, but there was no significant damage to any other car of either train, and neither train derailed.